Home

 BAD HITTING CUES THAT COACHES STILL USE

 The use of slow-motion video is essential to my teaching method.
-It allows me to see flaws in the swing that are impossible to see with the unaided eye.
+It allows me to see flaws in the swing that are hard or impossible to see with the unaided eye.
 It also allows my students to see exactly what they are doing wrong compared to the best MLB batters.
-If instructors are not using slow-motion video, then they will be limited in their ability to diagnose problems and explain proper mechanics.
+High speed video analysis has revolutionized the way we understand and teach the high level swing.
+Instructors who do not use slow-motion video during lessons are limited in their ability to diagnose problems and explain proper mechanics.
+It is as simple as that.

 PITCHING